oflasch/spark-docker-playground/README.md

 # spark-docker-playground
-A minimal Spark cluster with JupyterLab UI, running in Docker
+A minimal standalone Spark cluster with JupyterLab UI, running in Docker, suitable for learning and experimenting.